On the probability of generating invariably a finite simple group: Classical groups of bounded rank

-We have the very useful consequence that, for each element of $A_b$, we just need to determine the overgroups of its maximal torus from classes $\ca C_1$ and $\ca C_3$; in class $\ca C_3$ we only have to consider the linear subgroup $\GL_{n/b}(q^{ub}) < \GL_n(q^u)$.
+A very useful consequence of Lemma \ref{classical_groups_we can_use_m_con} is that, for each element of $A_b$, we just need to determine the overgroups of its maximal torus contained in the Aschbacher's classes $\ca C_1$ and $\ca C_3$; in class $\ca C_3$ we only have to consider the linear subgroup $\GL_{n/b}(q^{ub}) < \GL_n(q^u)$.
 We will now determine such overgroups.